 Our manufacturing process for NeoCart is systematic and organized with specific steps that are tightly controlled.
 The first step includes receiving a biopsy from the patient's own cartilage from which cartilage cells can be isolated and expanded in number using segregated cell culture technology at our cGMP manufacturing facility in Waltham, Massachusetts.
 Once we have achieved an adequate number of cartilage cells, these cartilage cells are placed into a sterile collagen solution provided to us in vials after sterile filtration by a third party contract manufacturer, and then applied to the three-dimensional collagen scaffold.
-The scaffold provides an environment for the NeoCart implant to grow and develop into the form ultimately implanted.
-The scaffold is currently provided to us by a third-party supplier.
+The scaffold, which is currently provided to us by a third party supplier, provides an environment for the NeoCart implant to grow and develop into the form ultimately implanted.
 The development of the NeoCart implant occurs under controlled conditions in our in our TEP system which exposes the implant to pressure cycles designed to simulate the pressure cycles that cartilage is exposed to in the knee.
 After development in the TEP system, the implant is placed into a solution that allows further maturation prior to implantation.
 Once the implant is mature, it is shipped by a third-party to the clinical site for implantation in the patient, which typically occurs within three to five days after the completion of the manufacturing process.
 The manufacturing cycle time, from receipt of biopsy to delivery of the implant, is approximately six to nine weeks.
-The range in cycle time is dependent upon the variability in growth rate of the cells obtained from individual patients.
+The range in cycle time is dependent upon the variability in the growth rates of the cells obtained from individual patients.